PeeterTarvas/dragons/README.md

 ## Limitations
 - **Bound to one upstream.** All play depends on `dragonsofmugloar.com`; its rate limits cap throughput.
 Retry + jitter soften this but can't remove it. - Can be a problem in batch play.
-- **SSR adds complexity.** The Angular app is configured for server-side rendering, which the Nginx image doesn't use (it ships the static browser bundle).
-Browser-only APIs (`sessionStorage`, `EventSource`) are guarded for SSR.
-- **`docker-compose` is for local/demo, not production.** Real deployment would target Kubernetes/ECS with health probes, secrets management, resource limits and image scanning.

 ---